BlwAvg/helpers/Guacamole Docker Compose.md

-#Guacamole Docker and Database Initialization
+# Guacamole Docker and Database Initialization
-I dont know what I am doing.
-Use this at your own risk.
+- **I dont know what I am doing.** Use this at your own risk.
+- Dont forget to append `/guacamole` to your URL like this: `http://serverhere.com/guacamole`

 ## Docker Compose Config
 ```